-When it comes to gaming, one of the most important elements are controllers and headsets.
-They decide how well you connect on screen with the characters, and it diverts attention from the actual gaming experience if they don’t fit well or feel good.
+When it comes to gaming, one of the most important elements is controllers and headsets.
+They decide how well you connect on-screen with the characters, and it diverts attention from the actual gaming experience if they don’t fit well or feel good.
 Afterglow Controller will also increase the pleasure and satisfaction in the gaming experience.

 If you’re aiming for something less pricey than the official Pro Controller of Nintendo or a pair of Logitechs but want it to feel still comfortable in your grasp, you should consider the gaming goods of PDP.